remram44/rpaths/doc/index.rst

 Moreover, it aims at total Python 2/3 and Windows/POSIX interoperability.
 In every case, it will behave the "right way", even when dealing with POSIX filenames in broken unicode encodings.

+Development happens on Github: https://github.com/remram44/rpaths.
+Feel free to report bugs, request features or direct your patches there.

 Classes
 -------